GeorgeGabs/My-Cloud-Security-Journey/phase-1/03-cia-triad-framework.md

 -  But: Protected by strong password + MFA
 - Result: Confidentiality through access control

----

 ## I = INTEGRITY (Data Hasn't Been Tampered)

 ### Definition
 Data is accurate and hasn't been modified without authorization.

 ### Simple Analogy

-You sign a contract

-Person modifies it secretly

-Contract doesn't match what you signed
+You sign a contract and someone modifies it secretly, you check and contract doesn't match what you signed.
 Integrity is BROKEN

 ### Real-World Examples